Bowen's formula and the difference between random iterated function systems and random recursive constructions: Introduction

 Next, we briefly explain random recursive constructions.
-For detailed mathematical descriptions, we refer the reader to, for example, \cite{Mauldin} and \cite[Section 15]{Falconerbook}.
-In random recursive constructions, the limit set is constructed in a recursive manner by assigning the IFS chosen according to $\vec p$ to every finite word that has already been constructed.
-By \cite[Theorem 1.1]{Mauldin}, the Hausdorff dimension of the limit set constructed by such a way is a.s. given by
+For detailed mathematical descriptions, we refer the reader, for example, to Mauldin and Williams \cite{Mauldin} and to Falconer's textbook \cite[Section 15]{Falconerbook}.
+In random recursive constructions, the limit set is constructed in a recursive manner by assigning the IFS $\Psi^{(i_\tau)}$ ($i_\tau\in\mathbb{N}$) chosen according to the probability vector $\vec p$ to every finite word $\tau$ that has already been constructed.
+Note that, while in RIFSs the choice of an IFS is independent only across levels and is made uniformly for all words of the same length, in random recursive constructions this choice of the IFS is independent for all distinct words.
+This implies that random recursive constructions exhibit a stronger form of independence in the choice of IFSs than RIFSs.
+Mauldin and Williams \cite[Theorem 1.1]{Mauldin} showed that

-The following main theorem states that, while in random recursive constructions, one can obtain the dimensional result without making any assumptions on $\Psi$, Bowen's formula does not hold in general in the setting of RIFSs. \begin{thm} There exists a finite random iterated function system $(\vec{p},\Psi)$ such that for $\mathbb{P}$-a.s. $\omega\in \Omega$ we have
+Note that we obtained the above result without making any assumptions on $\Psi$.
+However, the following main theorem shows that, for RIFSs Bowen’s formula does not hold in general. \begin{thm} There exists a finite random iterated function system $(\vec{p},\Psi)$ such that for $\mathbb{P}$-a.s. $\omega\in \Omega$ we have

-\end{thm} Rempe-Gillen and Urba\'nski \cite{nonautonomous} studied non-autonomous conformal iterated function systems.
-Note that for all $\omega\in \Omega$ the family $\Psi(\omega):=\{\Psi^{(\omega_i)}\}_{i\in\mathbb{N}}$ forms a non-autonomous conformal iterated function system.
-They constructed a non-autonomous iterated function system for which a version of Bowen’s formula fails to hold.
-However, they pointed out in their paper that the construction of such a counterexample is very irregular.
-In contrast, our main theorem states that there exists a RIFS such that for $\mathbb{P}$-a.s. $\omega\in\Omega$ the non-autonomous iterated function system $\Psi(\omega)$ fails to satisfy the version of Bowen’s formula.